 - The prognosis depends on the stage of the disease at diagnosis.

 - The five-year survival rate ranges from 89% in early disease to 5% in disseminated disease.

 - Exposure to ionising radiation.
-The risk, especially for papillary carcinomas, is greater when exposure has occurred at a younger age.
+The risk is greater when exposure has occurred at a younger age.
 An increased incidence of thyroid cancer in children and adolescents was seen in Ukraine, Belarus and certain regions of Russia as early as four years after the Chernobyl accident.
 Thyroid carcinoma may first appear 20 or more years after radiation exposure.